Does not apply to SBC SWe Lite.

 - Microsoft: Skype for Business SDN (Software-Defined Networking) API

-If customers install third-party applications that Sonus has not explicitly approved, and if the customer requests ASM OS and application support (vs. hardware support only), Sonus reserves the right to request that the ASM be re-initialized and returned to Appliance mode.
+- If you install third-party applications that Sonus has not explicitly approved, and if you request ASM OS and application support (vs. hardware support only), Sonus reserves the right to request that the ASM be re-initialized and returned to Appliance mode.

 The Support Mode value of Server in the Windows Status panel indicates that unsupported software has been installed on the ASM.